Built-in Tools

 { success: boolean }

-Soft-deletes an entity by setting its status to "deleted" and recording a deletedAt timestamp.
-Emits a {type}.deleted event and fires matching triggers.
+Soft-deletes a record by setting its status to `"deleted"` and recording a `deletedAt` timestamp.
+Emits a `{type}.deleted` event and fires matching automations.

 **Parameters:**